Configuring NVMeoF TCP

 Adding Storage Controller

-In this example, we are using an Infinidat Infinibox, so some of these steps may vary based on the array you are using.
+In this example, we are using an Infinidat Infinibox, so some of these steps may vary based on the array vendor you are using.
 Make sure to review your array vendor’s documentation to ensure you set up the NVMe targets correctly.

 Under the Storage Adapters configuration, select one of the SW NVMe-TCP adapters, then select Controllers.
 Under Controllers, you select ADD CONTROLLER.

 On the ADD CONTROLLER screen, you will see the Host NQN, this is similar to the iSCSI IQN, but for NVMe.
-Click on copy, you will need to add each SW NVMe-TCP host’s NQN to the storage array.
+Click COPY, you will need to add each SW NVMe-TCP host’s NQN to the storage array.
 NOTE: the NQN is unique to the host, not the adapters.
 So you will only need to copy the NQN to the array from one of the SW NVME-TCP adapters for each host.

 Example of Storage Array Configuration

 On the array side, you will create host groups/clusters similar to the way you would for iSCSI.
-DO NOT use any of the iSCSI host groups for the NVMe targets.
-NVMe is a completely different protocol/transport.

 Here you can see I’ve created a host profile for each host in the vSphere cluster.